Fordham-University-Libraries/G-CDL/README.md

         - run PHP development server on port 8080 to serve the API `php -S localhost:8080`
         - open a web browser and navigate to [http://localhost:8080/api/](http://localhost:8080/api/)
         - you'll see the app init wizard, follow the on-screen instructions
-- development & testing
+- Development & testing
     - on your local machine
     - make sure you did run the `npm install`, and `composer install`
     - cd into the /G-CDL folder, run php test server `php -S localhost:8080`
     - on another terminal tab/window run `ng serve`
     - To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
     - go to [http://localhost:4200](http://localhost:4200) on your browser
-- deployment
+- Deployment
     - on your local machine
     - make sure you did run the `npm install`, and `composer install`
     - run `ng build --prod`